By using this site, you agree to the Privacy Policy and Terms of Use.

 Search efforts will continue through the evening.

-House damaged by fire in Allentown
+House damaged by fire in Salisbury

 Share This Article